isammittal/isammittal/README.md

 - 💬 **WhatsApp Web Clone** – Messaging UI interface using JavaScript
 - 🖼️ **3D Art Gallery** – Immersive 3D site made with HTML/CSS/JS
 - 🔄 **Python Voice Assistant** – Speech-to-command tool that listens and responds using AI
+- ֎🇦🇮 **Gemini AI ChatBot** – Fully working AI with clean Animated UI and Hovereffects with colour gradients and multiple functionality made using gemini api key.
 - many more..

 ---